Astra 2A

-Astra 2A is one of the Astra communications satellites owned by Société Européenne des Satellites.
-Launched in 1998 into the 28.2° East orbital position, half its expected end-of-life capacity of 28 transponders were pre-booked by BSkyB, who utilised it to launch their new Sky Digital service.
-In March 2015, the satellite has been deactivated and relocated to 113.5° East.
+Astra 2A was one of the Astra communications satellites owned by SES.
+Launched in 1998 into the 28.2° East orbital position, half its expected end-of-life capacity of 28 transponders were pre-booked by BSkyB, to launch the new Sky Digital service.
+The satellite was retired after more than 26 years.

 History

 The satellite suffered pre-launch technical issues with its apogee motors and was moved to a launch by the Proton-K / DM-03 rather than the Ariane 5, as the Proton can inject directly in geostationary orbit (GEO).